oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

 8. Click **Save**.

 ## Task 3: Create Unified Task Lists

+In this task, you'll create unified task list pages to display tasks initiated by the user and tasks requiring their approval.
+You will also update the Task Details page to include navigation links that allow users to review related invoice information.

 1. On Page Designer toolbar, navigate to **Create(+ v)** and select **Page**.